link1905/system-design-101/content/docs/data-persistence/event-streaming-platform.md

 ---

 {{< callout type="warning" >}}
-Many concepts below inherit from the [Distributed Database topic](Distributed-Database.md), please have a look at it before diving into this topic!
+Many of the concepts discussed below build upon the [Distributed Database topic](Distributed-Database.md).
+Please review it before diving into this section.
 {{< /callout >}}

 ## Message Queue

-We've used {{< term mq >}} for [decoupling a system](Microservice.md#service-decoupling) in the first topic.
+We've previously used a {{< term mq >}} to illustrate [system decoupling](Microservice.md#service-decoupling) in microservices.
-When referring a {{< term mq >}}, we want to mention a shared message container between many processes.
+In general, a {{< term mq >}} refers to a shared message container that facilitates communication between multiple processes.

 ```d2
 s1: Server 1 {